Worldview

-A worldview (also world-view or world view) or Weltanschauung is the fundamental cognitive orientation of an individual or society encompassing the whole of the individual's or society's knowledge, culture, and point of view.
-However, when two parties view the same real world phenomenon, their world views may differ, one including elements that the other does not.
+A worldview (also world-view or world view) or Weltanschauung is a fundamental cognitive orientation of an individual or society towards the world around them and its workings, encompassing an essential part of the individual's or society's knowledge, culture, and point-of-view.
+When two parties observe the same real-world phenomenon, if their worldviews differ, one party may perceive elements or make assumptions that the other does not, leading to differing conclusions, despite the shared empirical point of reference.

 A worldview can include natural philosophy; fundamental, existential, and normative postulates; or themes, values, emotions, and ethics.

 Etymology

 The term worldview is a calque of the German word Weltanschauung /de/, composed of Welt ('world') and Anschauung ('perception' or 'view').
 The German word is also used in English.
 It is a concept fundamental to German philosophy, especially epistemology and refers to a wide world perception.
 Additionally, it refers to the framework of ideas and beliefs forming a global description through which an individual, group or culture watches and interprets the world and interacts with it as a social reality.